david672orford/pub-tools/README.md

-# JW-Pubs
+# Pub-Tools

-This is a Python-Flask app for downloading and displaying publications from JW.ORG.
+Pub-Tools Python-Flask app for downloading and displaying publications from JW.ORG.
 It is divided into a number of modules which can be enabled and disabled individually in the config file.